brightway-lca/simapro_ecoinvent_elementary_flows/README.md

 ## Contributing

+Your contributions are welcome!
+This effort, and indeed consistent, high-quality LCA results, are only possible when we work together.

+You will need a Github account.

 We follow the [Github Flow, a workflow based around pull requests](https://docs.github.com/en/get-started/quickstart/github-flow), and use Github actions to do quality assurance.
 The Github flow documentation covers the basics; to make a contribution here you will need to:
 So, if you want to contribute you need to: